 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
 At the last valuation the Council has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the next 17 years.
-The triennial valuation was completed on 31 March 2019.
+The triennial valuation was completed as at 31 March 2022.